MicrosoftDocs/Viva/Viva/insights/Tutorials/consump-model.md

 ---

-title: Consumption billing model
+title: Consumption model for Viva Insights
-description: The consumption model billing model for analyst usage of queries
+description: Learn about the consumption model for analyst usage of queries in Workplace Analytics
 author: paul9955
 ms.author: v-pausch
 ms.topic: article